 Celeste and her twin sister, Estelle are affectionately known as Astoria's "Tango Twins", having founded the Astoria Argentine Tango community in 2015 at the AAMC, teaching weekly to a growing tango community, always welcoming beginners.
 While her skillset lies in administration, Celeste feeds her soul by making handwoven & custom jewelry, continuing her contemporary dance training/performing with local modern group, Sparrow Dance Co., and singing with local band, Midas Digs.

 Daric was involved with free form dance in Astoria when AAMC began and has been a supporter and participant since its inception.
 He is a carpenter/contractor by trade an actor and artist by hobby, and he loves making music with his band Midas Digs.
-He is currently co-founder and Executive Director of the Ten Fifteen Theater, a black box theater just below the AAMC to further the options for performance art in Astoria.
+He is the creator and co-founder of the Ten Fifteen Theater, a black box theater just below the AAMC to further the options for performance art in Astoria.

 Nancy Mazzarella-Tisch has worked in public health and as an RN in Clatsop County for over 25 years.
 She currently serves on the board for Jordan’s Hope for Recovery and is an advocate for the arts, the environment and human rights.